Rehabilitation (Soviet): Perestroika and post-Soviet states

+After dissolution of the Soviet Union in 1991, the trend of rehabilitations continued in most post-Soviet states.
 The modern Russian Federation and Ukraine have enacted laws "On the Rehabilitation of the Victims of Political Repressions", which provide the basis for the continued post-Stalinist rehabilitation of victims.
+Leon Trotsky (murdered in 1940) was rehabilitated in post-Soviet Russia on 16 June 2001.